42debut/twitter-service/README.md

 # Twitter Service

-Web service that wraps app-only calls to the twitter API.
+A web service that proxies calls to a read-only subset of the twitter API.
+The proxy injects app-only authentication details.

 Make sure you carefully evaluate and understand the security of this service before using it.
 It is not meant to be exposed directly to the